tcltk/tklib/embedded/md/tklib/files/modules/tooltip/tooltip.md

     passed in message to allow for on\-the\-fly language changes in an application\.
-If the widget specified is a menu, canvas, listbox, ttk::treeview, ttk::notebook or text widget then additional options are used to tie the tooltip to specific menu, canvas, listbox or ttk::treeview items, ttk::notebook tabs or text widget tags\.
+If the widget specified is a menu, canvas, listbox, ttk::treeview, ttk::notebook or text widget then additional options are used to tie the tooltip to specific menu, canvas or listbox items, ttk::treeview items or column headings, ttk::notebook tabs, or text widget tags\.

+      * __\-heading__ *columnId*

+        This option is used to set a tooltip for a ttk::treeview column heading\.
+        The column does not need to already exist\.
+You should not use the same identifiers for columns and items in a widget for which you are using tooltips as their tooltips will be mixed\.
+The widget must be a ttk::treeview widget\.

       * __\-index__ *index*